Mary Louise Mussell Student Travel Fellowship

 The Mary Louise Mussell Student Travel Fellowship was established for students who wish to participate in archaeological field research in the Middle East.
 Mary-Louise Mussell will be remembered as the lead excavator of the early Christian church of Roman Aila (modern Aqaba).
 Dr. Mussell lost a long and arduous battle with cancer on January 23, 2005.

-Due to travel restrictions related to Covid-19, the Mussell Student Travel Fellowship will not be awarded in 2020 or 2021.
-In 2022, at least one award in the amount of $500 will be given to a student with little or no prior field experience (no more than 1 previous field season).
-The Fellowship is designed to help defray the costs associated with participation in overseas archaeological projects.
+In 2026, an award of $750 will be given to a Canadian student with little or no prior field experience (no more than 1 previous field season) to help defray the costs associated with participating in an overseas archaeological project.
 Senior staff whose expenses are being paid for by the project are ineligible.
-Eligibility is restricted to students with Canadian citizenship or those enrolled at a Canadian post-secondary institution.
-The archaeological project in which the student is participating must be an ASOR/CAP-affiliated project.
+Eligibility is restricted to postsecondary students with Canadian citizenship or Landed Immigrant Status.
+The archaeological field school that the student is participating in must be an ASOR/CAP-affiliated project.
 The successful recipient of the fellowship is expected to submit a 500-700 word report upon completion of their field experience.

 ASOR Fellowships and Scholarships